Install Docker Desktop on Linux

 This page contains information about general system requirements, supported platforms, and instructions on how to install Docker Desktop for Linux.

-Docker Desktop on Linux runs a Virtual Machine (VM) so creates and uses a custom docker context
+Docker Desktop on Linux runs a Virtual Machine (VM) which creates and uses a custom docker context,

 This means images and containers deployed on the Linux Docker Engine (before installation) are not available in Docker Desktop for Linux.